valhuber/ApiLogicServer/api_logic_server_cli/project_tutorial/readme.md

 <br>

-Instead of frameworks, we might consider a Low Code approach.
-Low Code tools provide excellent custom user interfaces.
-However, these often require extensive screen painting, and typically require a proprietary IDE.

 The *2.
 ApiLogicProject* app provides an alternative, creating an entire project by reading your schema.
 This automated approach is:

 * **Instant:** faster than Low Code screen painting, with instant APIs and Admin User Interfaces:

   * **API:** an endpoint for each table, with filtering, sorting, pagination and related data access.
 Swagger is automatic.

-      * We saw above it's straightforward to provide a *single endpoint.*  It's quite another matter -- *weeks to months* -- to provide endpoints for **all** the tables, that include all the services noted above.
-That's a horse of an entirely different feather.<br><br>

   * **Admin UI:** multi-page / multi-table apps, with page navigations, automatic joins and declarative hide/show.
 It executes a yaml file, so basic customizations do not require HTML or JavaScript background.